maravedi/maravedi.github.io/index.md

 ## Bash
 <details>
 <summary>Set Pihole DNS Server based on Current Network</summary>
-A bash script that allows me to pre-configure my work and home private network address ranges so that I can easily change the upstream DNS server basd on which network I'm currently on.
+A bash script for <a href="https://hub.docker.com/r/diginc/pi-hole/">Pihole as a docker container</a> that allows me to pre-configure my work and home private network address ranges so that I can easily change the upstream DNS server basd on which network I'm currently on.
 This way I can access local resources at work via their domain name while still getting the benefits of Pihole running in a docker container.
   <details class="indent">
   <summary>Code</summary>
   {% gist bd2a9a9f83169f1232af4296a60a993b %}